Sbagni/Python-API/README.md

 * We used citipy: [citipy Python library](https://pypi.python.org/pypi/citipy).
 Before we tried to incorporate the library into our analysis, we started by creating simple test cases outside our main script to confirm that we are using it correctly.

 * In building our script, we paid attention to the cities we are using in our query pool.
-In fact,we Consider the full range of latitudes).
+In fact,we Consider the full range of latitudes.
+It was a project where I learned a lot about how to work with APIs.